Equestrian statue of Stonewall Jackson (Charlottesville, Virginia): Controversy and removal

-In April 2016, the Charlottesville City Council appointed a special commission, named the Blue Ribbon Commission on Race, Monuments and Public Spaces, to recommend to city officials how to best handle issues surrounding Confederate statues and monuments in Charlottesville.
-In February 2017, as part of the removal of Confederate monuments and memorials, the Charlottesville City Council voted 3–2 for the statue's removal, along with the Robert E. Lee Monument; both were vandalized in September 2019, with "1619" graffitied on the Jackson statue, in reference to the date of the arrival of the first Africans in Virginia.
-It was vandalized again in October 2019.
-On July 10, 2021, the city council removed the statues of Jackson and Lee.
+In April 2016, the city council appointed a special commission, named the Blue Ribbon Commission on Race, Monuments and Public Spaces, to recommend to city officials how to best handle issues surrounding Confederate statues and monuments in Charlottesville.
+In February 2017, as part of the removal of Confederate monuments and memorials, the Charlottesville City Council voted 3–2 for the statue's removal, along with the Lee Monument.
+The city also decided to rename the parks hosting each monument: changing Lee Park to Emancipation Park, and Jackson Park to Justice Park.